 At ZenBusiness, we offer a registered agent service.
 This takes the burden of handling state-required paperwork off your plate, so you can focus on growing your business.

-File Articles of Incorporation with Illinois
+Step 4: File Articles of Incorporation with Illinois

 Filing your Articles of Incorporation with the Secretary of State’s website allows Illinois to recognize your nonprofit as a legitimate corporation.
 Your submission requires the following: